nlin02/nlin02/README.md

 - 👋 Hi, I’m @nlin02
 - 👀 I’m interested in Game Development
 - 🌱 I’m currently learning Computer Science and Chinese
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Some of my projects/codes can be found under starred
 - 📫 How to reach me ...

 <!---